scrapy/scrapy/docs/topics/feed-exports.rst

 Use FEED_EXPORT_FIELDS option to define fields to export and their order.

-When FEED_EXPORT_FIELDS is empty or None (default), Scrapy uses fields defined in dicts or :class:`~.Item` subclasses a spider is yielding.
+When FEED_EXPORT_FIELDS is empty or None (default), Scrapy uses fields defined in dicts or :class:`~scrapy.Item` subclasses a spider is yielding.

 If an exporter requires a fixed set of fields (this is the case for :ref:`CSV <topics-feed-format-csv>` export format) and FEED_EXPORT_FIELDS